Selective Output Smoothing Regularization: Regularize Neural Networks by Softening Output Distributions: Our Method

-where $M$ represents the batchsize and $K$ is the total number of the predicted classes.
-Notably, for samples that are not over-confident, we in fact remain their copies in $\tilde{O}$ unchanged.
-Conversely, for each copy of over-confident samples, we only remain its maximum logit unchanged but revise other logits to the average values of all the unexpected logits of it.
+\textbf{Analysis. }Notably, for samples that are not over-confident, we in fact remain their copies in $\tilde{O}$ unchanged.
+Conversely, for each copy of over-confident samples, we remain its maximum logit unchanged but revise other logits to the average values of all the unexpected logits of it.
 Then, under the supervision of the mean squared error loss, we are able to enforce the model to assign equal logits on the unexpected label for over-confident samples.
+By doing this, we provide further instructions for mere over-confident samples when their original gradients have been overwhelmed by other non-over-confident samples.
+As we can see from Figure~\ref{grad}, we visually compare the average norm of the gradient of each sample for SOSR against the vanilla setting as training progressed.
+We can observe that the average norm of gradient of baseline drops quickly since increasing number of samples fail to provide enough gradients, whereas the gradients of SOSR exhibit a slower downward trend due to the further instructions imposed on over-confident samples.

 There are only two parameters in the algorithm, which are probability threshold $P$ and weight $\beta$.
 The threshold $P$ marks the boundary between normal samples and the over-confident samples.
 It determines precisely how many training samples need to be processed in every iteration.
 Specifically, with the decreased value of the threshold $P$ comes with the increased number of images to be processed.
 Note that the performance may degrade when you reduce the value of $P$ too much.
 It is not surprising to understand this effect in terms of erasure of information.
 When applying our method, the model is encouraged to treat each incorrect class as equally probable.
 Hence an excessive reduction in value of $P$ may impair the model’s generalization ability to some extent.
 The weight $\beta$ controls the strength of SOSR.
-The detailed empirical analysis of the effect of both parameters will be shown in following contents.
+The detailed empirical analysis of the effect of both parameters will be shown in ablation studies present in Supplementary Materials.

-Code-level details and illustration of the algorithm pipeline are presented in Supplementary Materials.
+Code-level details and illustration of the algorithm pipeline are provided in Supplementary Materials.
 It can be seen that SOSR is easy to implement with few lines and can be incorporated into any network architecture.
 It’s also the purpose we design it first.
 Acting like a “\textit{plug-and-play component}” that can be easily assembled into any classification-based project, our method enjoys the property that it can bring consistent and steady improvements with or without other techniques involved.